Bar

 I expect the same from everyone else, including everyone with whom you deal on my watch.

-I will not tolerate insincerity, incompetence, dishonesty or stupidity.
+I don't tolerate insincerity, incompetence, dishonesty or stupidity.